 Last September Carrieanna’s godmother, Vicki, and her husband Buck (and their two dogs, Jetta Mae and Millie) planned a road trip to visit national parks in Oregon and Northern California.

 Their route would take them from their home on the Olympic Peninsula (western Washington) to Crater Lake (Oregon) and then south to Yosemite (California).

 Because Carrieanna’s mother was Vicki’s best friend, she was aware of a special place in Mendocino County where Carrieanna’s parents had frequently gone for R&R and a spectacular ocean view.
 And since it was “on the way home” for Vicki and Buck we made a date to meet them there!

-Our time together was brief, and much of it was spent reminiscing about past travels and future trips, talking about Vicki and Buck’s new status as retirees, and enjoying the coastal access from the Anchor Bay Campground.
+Our time together was brief.
+Much of it was spent reminiscing about past travels and future trips and talking about Vicki and Buck’s new status as retirees.
+We enjoyed the coastal access from the Anchor Bay Campground.

 But one item on our “must do” list was to visit Point Arena Lighthouse.

 The Fog Signal Building Museum offers a self-guided tour.
 This allows a close-up view of the spectacular First Order Fresnel Lens (made in Paris in 1906-1907), and sharing the chronology of the lighthouse’s history.